3D Forest

 The code uses C++17, CMake, Qt5/Qt6 and OpenGL which will be installed in the following steps.
 Qt and OpenGL are required only for GUI desktop application.

-3D Forest application on Debian 12 (with LXQt desktop)
+3D Forest application on Lubuntu 20.04 (with LXQt desktop)

 Install Qt